Skip to main content

 For example, if you see that your alert frequently gets resolved and then starts firing again shortly after, you can set an end delay to keep the incident in the "ALERTING" state unless a new value comes in after the end delay has passed.

-Unlike in the case of the start delay, if a device reports no new data, the incident will stay in the ALERTING state until a new value comes in.
+Unlike in the case of the start delay, if a Device reports no new data, the incident will stay in the ALERTING state until a new value comes in.

 Once the incident is resolved, it will appear as RESOLVED in the incident list.